 Easy to Implement and Manage

 Traditional security tools like VPNs, firewalls, and NACs are labor-intensive to manage and struggle to keep up with the pace to of the business.
-With SAIFE, access control and provisioning are simplified, which reduces the impact on security and network teams.
+With SAIFE, access control, provisioning and management are simplified, which reduces the impact on security and network teams.

 No Open Ports, No Port Attacks

-Endpoint typically access private networks by punching a hole through the firewall, leaving the network vulnerable to attacks through the inbound firewall port.
+Endpoints typically access private networks through vulnerable open inbound ports on the perimeter firewall.
 SAIFE establishes one-way, response-only connections between the endpoint and the private network for specific, authenticated requests, allowing the inbound port of the firewall to remain closed.
 Closing all firewall ports effective makes the network assets invisible to the outside world and eliminates the possibility of a distributed denial of service (DDoS) attack.

 Networks typically allow endpoints to connect before authentication occurs leaving them vulnerable to service disruptions caused by unwanted connections from untrusted endpoints, as is the case with distributed denial of service (DDoS) attacks.
 SAIFE’s unique “protect then connect” paradigm authenticates each endpoint before connecting to the network or to another endpoint.
-In a DDoS attack, untrusted endpoints are denied access during the authentication process before given any chance to connect to the SAIFE Continuum.
+In a DDoS attack, untrusted endpoints are denied access during the authentication process.